 The whole emphasis of the system is to get everything out of your head, and down on to paper.
 It’s your list of things to do you keep in your head that creates that overwhelming feeling.
 If you have any doubt as to whether to include any item in your inbox, INCLUDE IT!

 Write down all your ideas – one idea per piece of paper.
 Then put it in your ‘inbox’.
+What is the Sandwich Generation if not the generation full of ideas about all the things they need to do.

 Print out emails as well.
 Or at least have an ‘electronic inbox’ for them.
 Anything that is floating around your house, your office or your head should be put in the inbox.
 This includes but is not limited to: